lmaccherone/documentdb-lumenize/README.md

     console.log(cube.getCell({Priority: 1}))
     # { ProjectHierarchy: null, Priority: 1, _count: 3, Scope: 30 }

 Notice how the ProjectHierarchy field value is `null`.
-This is because it is a total cell for Priority dimension for all ProjectHierarchy values.
+This is because it is a total cell for Priority=1 regardless of ProjectHierarchy value.
 Think of `null` values in this context as wildcards that indicate the total fields.

 Similarly, we can get the total for all descendants of ProjectHierarchy = [1] regarless of Priority as follows: